Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Charles Boley about 5 years ago
+Charles Boley over 5 years ago

 I am a docent at the CSRM logging in close to 4,000 hours of my time.
 I support the museum keeping the continuous railroad line to Isleton.
 The museum is world class and is the number one tourist attraction in Sacrmento according to TripAdvisor.
 The hottest ticket in town is the annual Polar Express Trains.
 The museum also runs trains throughout most of the year.
 Please do not sever this rail line as it is needed for future use and expansion of attractions.
 It is very, very valuabe section of real estate.
 An example of the value of this is the White Pass to Yukon Railroad from Skagway, AK to Whitehorse, YT, recently sold for $290,000,000.
 This is verifyable with a Google Search.
 Thank you, Charles R. Boley, Lincoln, CA.